georgekosmidis/Geko.HttpClientService/README.md

     "ClientSecret": "secret",
     "Scopes": "api"
   }
+ // The values above are part of the demo offered in https://demo.identityserver.io/
 ```

-*The values above are part of the demo offered in <https://demo.identityserver.io/>*
+> You could very well skip this step if you use one of [the other ways of setting up an Access Token Request](#how-to-setup-an-access-token-request).

 ### Register the service